Tel: +44 (0)1223 890777

 ‘Understanding Triticale’ aims to provide further understanding of how triticale can and does perform in trials and on farm, when compared to wheat, and how it achieves its yield.

-New!
-Highest yielding variety on AHDB DL 2018.
+Highest yielding variety on AHDB DL 2019/20.
 Very short, stiff straw and excellent specific weight.

 In recent seasons, with increasing disease pressure, yellow rust has been found in varieties currently on the AHDB Descriptive List.
 Some varieties have more resistance than others.
 Growers should be aware and use a fungicide where appropriate.
 Please consult your agronomist.